 What happens in the last days of life is different for everyone.
-But it can help carers and relatives to know a little about how things might be.
+But it can help carers and relatives to know a little about what to expect.

 Knowing that you or a loved one is close to dying can be very difficult for everyone involved.